d-luu/rook-amazon-k8s-node-drainer/README.md

 ## Limitations

-This solution works on a per cluster per autoscaling group basis, multiple autoscaling groups will require a separate deployment for each group.
+This solution works on a per cluster basis supporting multiple autoscaling groups.

 Certain types of pod cannot be evicted from a node, so this lambda will not attempt to evict DaemonSets or mirror pods.